APACTestDrive/CloudNative_AppDev/README.md

-# Cloud Native Development with Oracle AppDev Platform - Café Supremo Demo and Workshop
+# API First Development with Oracle AppDev Platform - API First Development Hands On Lab

 ![](images/header01.png)

 ## Introduction

+APIs make up the new language for businesses to communicate with each other.
+As they increase in importance, more responsibility lies on those who build and manage the APIs.
+Apiary solves the fundamental task of improving API development, but for many companies, meeting those increasing expectations means not only working harder but also streamlining the business process of how work gets done.

-This Oracle Cloud project contains the demo script and lab material to demonstrate a typical DevOps workflow of a cloud native application using Oracle AppDev Platform.
-Participants will be able appreciate and experience how to use Oracle Cloud Services to implement cloud native applications using a real use case scenario based on a loyalty rewards system for a coffe shop.
-This includes services such as Oracle Developer Cloud Service, Java Cloud Service, Application Container Cloud Service and Database Cloud Service.
+This Oracle Cloud workshop contains the hands on lab material to demonstrate an API First development workflow of a cloud native application using Oracle AppDev Platform.
+Participants will be able appreciate and experience how to use Oracle Cloud Services to implement cloud native applications using a real use case scenario based on a loyalty rewards system for a coffee shop.
+This includes services such as Oracle Apiary, Developer Cloud Service, Java Cloud Service, Application Container Cloud Service and Database Cloud Service.

-The demo and lab will also show how to work with Open Source tools in Oracle Developer Cloud Service for managing your software lifecycle as well as how to build, deploy and promote to different environments.
+The lab will also show how to work with Open Source tools in Oracle Developer Cloud Service for managing your software lifecycle as well as how to build, deploy and promote to different environments.
 With Continuous Integration and Delivery as core principles, it will illustrate how issues are tracked, managed and released.

-There are two parts to this project, a quick demo and a hands on lab.
-And you can select the path based on your target audience.

-## Demo

-The Demo is good for discovery workshops and meetings with C-level executives, architects and project leads.
-It takes about 30 minutes to complete.
-The demo comes in two parts, a guided script that walks through the demo steps and the setup procedure.

-The [Demo Script](DEMOscript.md) showcases the following:

-*	Continuous Integration and Continuous Delivery through automation in Oracle Developer Cloud Service
-*	Task creation using Oracle Developer Cloud Service Issue tracking system
-*	Working with Open Source tools
-*	Pushing the changes from a remote repository
-*	Scaling up and scaling out of ACCS and JCS

-This requires a working demo that was previously configured.
-Please follow the [Demo Setup](DEMOsetup.md) instruction prior to running the demo.
-This will be the same instruction as the CICD Lab.

-## CI/CD Hands On Lab
+## API First Development Hands On Lab

-The CI/CD lab is good for deep dive workshops with architects, project leads and developers.
-This requires more time to and it takes about 3 hours to complete.
+The API First Development lab is a good deep dive workshops for architects, project leads and developers.
+This requires about 3 hours to complete.

-The [CI/CD Hands On Lab]CICDlab.md) provide a hands on experience in setting up the complete end-to-end CI/CD pipeline on Oracle Cloud Platform.
-This shows you how prepare a Developer Cloud Service for:
+The [API First Hands On Lab](CICDlab.md) provide a hands on experience in setting up the complete end-to-end CI/CD pipeline on Oracle Cloud Platform.

+On the development side, this will show you how to develop with API First without writing any code:
+* Create an API Blueprint to describe our APIs
+* Test your API against the Apiary Mock Server
+* Generate code examples from Apiary for different languages

+On the CI/CD side, this will show you how to automate your workflow with Developer Cloud Service:

 *	Project creation, configuration, and user management
 *	Agile development